 Site reference E31 Address Land east of Paradise Lane, Slade Heath Site size (ha) 2.6 Proposed use B2 - General Industrial B8 - Storage or Distribution Site selection criteria Assessment SA findings Major positive effects are predicted against the economy criteria due to the site delivering employment floorspace.
 Major negative effects are predicted against the landscape criteria, due to the site's Green Belt harm.
 The full assessment of all minor and major positive and negative sustainability effects arising from the site is available in the Sustainability Appraisal of the South Staffordshire Local Plan Review.
-Economic Land Availability Assessment score 54 Policy area and access to infrastructure Sequential test This site is located within Featherstone Parish and is designated Green Belt.
-It is currently used for the storage of HGV trailers with access directly from New Road or alternatively Paradise Lane.
+Economic Land 54 Availability Assessment score Policy area and This site is located within Featherstone Parish and is designated Green Belt.
+It is access to currently used for the storage of HGV trailers with access directly from New Road infrastructure or alternatively Paradise Lane.
 The site is on the other side of Paradise Lane adjacent to Paradise Lane Employment Site.
-The site is also located at the northern end of Paradise Lane which at its southern end is ROF Featherstone Strategic Employment Site (0.8km distance). • Nearest bus stop served by hourly or better bus service is located 1.3km west at the edge of Coven. • No railway station in reasonable proximity to the site, however proposed Brinsford Station may come forward in future approximately 1.1km south of the site. • Nearest A-Road is A449 located 1.1km west of site.
+The site is also located at the northern end of Paradise Lane which at its southern end is ROF Featherstone Strategic Employment Site (0.8k distance).
+Nearest bus stop served by hourly or better bus service is located 1.3km west at the edge of Coven.
+No railway station in reasonable proximity to the site, however proposed Brinsford Station may come forward in future approximately 1.1km south of the site.
+Nearest A-Road is A449 located 1.1km west of site.
 The nearest motorway junction is J2, M54 located 2.3km south west of site.
-The site is in the Green Belt and therefore is not a sequentially preferable location.
-1 , p Green Belt harm Landscape sensitivity Moderate - high.
-Low - Moderate.
-Impact on historic environment HESA scores the site a green for both direct and indirect potential harm to the historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.
+Cognoptial tast Sequential test The site is in the Green Belt and location. a therefore is not a sequenti ану ргенегаріе Green Belt harm Moderate - high.
+Landscape sensitivity Low - Moderate.
+Impact on historic HESA scores the site a green fo r both direct and indirect po tential harm to the environment historic environment, indicating no concerns identified, on current evidence, although archaeological mitigation measures may be required.